Drone Anatomy

 • Use the flight controller software (e.g., Betaflight configurator) to test motor direction and ensure ESCs are responding correctly without propellers attached.
 This is a crucial safety step.

 10. Propeller Installation: Install propellers, ensuring CW props go on CW motors and CCW props on CCW motors.
 If unsure, the flight controller software often shows the correct motor/prop direction.
-Secure with prop nuts, tight enough so they don't slip but not over-tightened 14.
+Secure with prop nuts, tight enough so they don't slip but not over-tightened 14arrow-up-right.

 2.4.
 Flight Controller Configuration (Software Setup)